eForms Logo

-A Kansas separation agreement is a contract between spouses who no longer wish to live as a married couple but do not want to go through a formal divorce.
+A Kansas separation agreement is a contract between spouses who no longer wish to live together as a married couple but do not want to go through a formal divorce.
+Separation agreements allow couples to achieve many of the same ends as divorce, including establishing spousal support and child visitation rules, without ending the marriage.

 Is a Separation Agreement Legal in Kansas?